xiaomingfu2013/DelaySSAToolkit.jl/docs/src/theory.md

 Substituting Eqs. ([10](#mjx-eqn-10)) and ([11](#mjx-eqn-11)) into Eq. ([9](#mjx-eqn-9)), we find that $P_0(\Delta)$ in Eq. ([9](#mjx-eqn-9)) is exactly the same as $P_0(\Delta)$ in Eq. ([7](#mjx-eqn-7)) that is derived directly from the event ([2](#mjx-eqn-2)) and the fundamental premise ([1](#mjx-eqn-1)).
 Since the delay direct algorithm generates $\Delta$ and $\mu$ according to PDFs of $\Delta$ and $\mu$ derived from $P_0(\Delta)$ in Eq. ([7](#mjx-eqn-7)), the rejection method is equivalent to the direct method and also is an exact SSA for chemical reaction systems with delays.

 ### Other Methods
 The rigorous proof of [delay rejection method](@ref delay_rejection_method) opens a way to transform any exact SSA method to an exact delay SSA method.
-If we denote `dt_reaction` as the time to the next reaction generated by the instantaneous reactions $\{R_1,\ldots,R_M\}$ using a given exact stochastic simulation algorithm method, for instance next reaction method [5], direct method with composition and rejection [6-7], partial propensity method [8] etc. To extend such an SSA method to a delay SSA method, it suffice to compare `dt_reaction` with `dt_delay` which is time to the next delay reaction (the minimum delay time in the delay channels).
+If we denote `dt_reaction` as the time to the next reaction generated by the instantaneous reactions $\{R_1,\ldots,R_M\}$ using a given exact stochastic simulation algorithm method, for instance next reaction method [5], direct method with composition and rejection [6-7], partial propensity method [8] etc. To extend such an SSA method to a delay SSA method, it suffices to compare `dt_reaction` with `dt_delay` which is the time to the next delay reaction (the minimum delay time in the delay channels).
 If `dt_reaction` < `dt_delay`, we reject `dt_delay`, otherwise accept `dt_delay`.
 Based on the proof in [delay rejection method](@ref delay_rejection_method), such an extension guarantees to the exactness of transformed delay SSA method.

 ## References